AideenM12/Joyce-English-School-MS4/TESTING.md

 7. Select the delete option and click delete.

 **Expected Result:**
-the site administrator will have the ability to delete inappropriate content on the reviews section of the site.
+The site administrator will have the ability to delete inappropriate content on the reviews section of the site.

 **Actual Result:**
 The site administrator has the ability to delete inappropriate content on the reviews section of the site.